Nikolaj Hansen (footballer, born 1987)

-Nikolaj Steen Hansen (born 7 April 1987 in Copenhagen, Denmark) is a Danish footballer, who plays as a centre-back.
+Nikolaj Steen Hansen (born 7 April 1987) is a Danish footballer, who plays as a centre-back.

 Career

 Before moving to Frem, Hansen had always played for FCK.
 His first team début came on 20 September 2006 in a cup match against Thisted FC.
 He replaced the injured Jacob Neestrup in the 61st minute in the match, which FCK won on penalties.

 His league debut came on 22 October 2006, where he replaced Michael Gravgaard in the 61st minute of the 3–0 win against Viborg FF.
 He left F.C.
 Copenhagen at the end of 2008 and joined Frem on 2 February 2009.